Exchange Rate in Egypt

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Emirates NBD Egypt Purchasing Managers’ Index (PMI), which measures business activity in the non-oil private sector, fell to 48.2 in May from 50.8 in April.
+The Purchasing Managers’ Index (PMI), which measures business activity in the non-oil private sector, rose to 50.3 in July from 49.2 in June.